 Cone Parameters

-The table below shows the cone parameter specifications
+The table below shows the cone parameter specifications.
+Mathematical definitions are in the vignette.

 ParameterTypeLengthDescription